aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/paragraphs/lists/get-paragraph-list-format-in-a-document/_index.md

 ﻿---
-title: "Get Paragraph List Format in a Document"
-second_title: "Aspose Words Cloud Docs"
+title: "Get the formatting properties of a paragraph list from a Word document"
 type: docs
 url: /paragraphs/lists/get-paragraph-list-format-in-a-document/
-aliases: [/get-paragraph-list-format-in-a-document/]
-description: "Get paragraph's list formatting in a Word document"
+description: "Get the formatting properties of a paragraph list from a Word document"
 weight: 20
 ---

-Reads the formatting properties of a paragraph list from the document node.
+Returns the formatting properties of a paragraph list from a Word document.

-## Get paragraph's list formatting in Word document REST API
+## Get the formatting properties of a paragraph list from a Word document REST API

 | Server                         | Method | Endpoint             |
 |--------------------------------|--------|----------------------|